A Visitor’s Guide to Buying a Used Car

 However, if the price of the used car is far below the market value, the seller will need to complete section 6 of DTF-802.
 Filling out that section can save you money like Chen.
 “I saved $1,500 on this Accord, simply because my seller was kind enough to sign the paper for me,” he said.

 There is one last step you must take before you begin enjoying your new high-speed life.
 An inspection is needed within 10 days after car registration if you buy a used car from a private owner.
 Apart from car dealers, any car maintenance or repair workshop would offer an inspection service.
 Here are some recommendations:

 It might seem like there are a lot of actions to take before buying a car.
 You’re right.
 But, going through the same steps as Chen will save you time and money in the long run.
+After you make your big purchase, be sure to know where you can park around Syracuse.
 Happy car hunting!